ddxv/app-store-dash/README.md

 # API & Dashboard for App Store Dash

-You can a production version of the site at [appgoblin.info](https://appgoblin.info)
+You can see a production version of the site at [appgoblin.info](https://appgoblin.info)

 [<img src="/frontend/static/appgoblin_screenshot.png" width="500"/>](/frontend/static/appgoblin_screenshot.png)